bugmark/paypro/README.md

 ### Paypro Demo

-The Paypro Api has three methods:
+The Paypro class has three instance methods:

 - `collect`
   collects funds from the user and deposits them into the pool